SQL Server SPNs and Kerberos: A Practical, End-to-End Guide — 2026 Update

 3. Connect by listener, verify KERBEROS.

-4. Fail over and repeat to confirm it survives node changes.
-Microsoft Learn
+5. Fail over and repeat step 3 to confirm listener behavior survives node changes.

-2. Review SPN tab for missing or duplicate entries.
+2. Review the output for missing or duplicate SPN entries.

 T-SQL: who is using what